 That, of course, is an ideal rarely obtained except by the saints.
 Some of you, I'm sure, are familiar with the life of the Little Flower; her “little way,” as she called it, was really nothing more than this spiritual principle so simply and perfectly expressed by the Baptist in John's Gospel: “He must increase; I must decrease.”
 But, as I said, it's a rather lofty spiritual goal, and with all the pragmatic concerns we have to deal with every day—in our jobs, with our families, in the daily spiritual combat that is Christian living—it's very difficult to even think of achieving this lofty goal—unless of course, we're going to follow the lead of the Desert Fathers and retreat into a hermitage somewhere to live out our lives, but that is not the choice that any of us have made.

-But there is a way that we can actually do this to a degree, and it was very simply and beautifully put by a saint canonized not too many years ago, whose feast we would celebrate on Sunday if his feast was celebrated in this country, which it isn't, and that's Saint Josemaría Escrivá.
-He said—and I've quoted this line to you several times—that, for those of us in the world, whether we be lay people or priests, it is enough to strive for the goal that, when others see us act or hear us speak, they would be able to say, “That person has read the life of Jesus Christ.”
+But there is a way that we can actually do this to a degree, and it was very simply and beautifully put by a saint canonized not too many years ago, whose feast we would celebrate on June 26th if his feast was celebrated in this country, which it isn't, and that's Saint Josemaría Escrivá.
+He said that, for those of us in the world, whether we be lay people or priests, it is enough to strive for the goal that, when others see us act or hear us speak, they would be able to say, “That person has read the life of Jesus Christ.”

 On this ancient feast of the Nativity of Saint John the Baptist I would like to recommend—and particularly at the moment when we receive our Blessed Lord in Holy Communion—that we ask our Lord for the grace to decrease ourselves so that He may increase within us.
 The Responsorial Psalm today is actually the Confitébor tibi from Psalm 139, but does not include the last two verses of that psalm, which I would also like to recommend to you as the perfect prayer for the day: